FlourishAnyway thinks it's possible Donald Trump could be the anti-Christ, or maybe a reincarnation of Hitler or Mussolini.

 - has been married three times

-I love the poorly educated.— Donald J. Trump
+I love the poorly educated.

-Backstory of a Bully
+Backstory of a Bully in a Business Suit

-The HUUUUUGE Troubles with Trump
+The HUUUUUGE Problems With Trump

-The trouble with Trump can be boiled down to five points.
-And each one is HUUUUUGE:
+The trouble with Trump can be boiled down to five points, and each one is HUUUUUGE:

 - reckless rhetoric